morpheuslord/Nmap-API/README.md

 ### Method 2: Server Deploy
 For the server deploying you need first to download the repo to the server and run the following:
 - *Step 1:* Edit The nmap service file
+  - You can change the `WorkinDirectory` and `gunicorn` paths to the paths you have set.
+  - I suggest the rest of it stay as it is to avoid unwanted errors.
 ```service
 [Unit]
 Description=Nmap API deployment